Zoehope02/BI-Analyst-Python-Analysis/README.md

-Project Overview: Superstore Data Analysis
+# Project Overview: Superstore Data Analysis

-This project presents a comprehensive analysis of Superstore’s sales data, with a focus on uncovering actionable insights across product performance, customer behavior, and regional trends.
-Using data visualization and analytical techniques, I explored key metrics to support data-driven decision-making in retail operations.
+This project uses Python and Jupyter Notebook to explore analysis of Superstore’s sales data, with a focus on uncovering actionable insights across product performance, customer behavior, and regional trends.

+## Requirements
+This notebook requires the following Python libraries:
+- pandas
+- numpy
+- matplotlib
+- seaborn
+You can install them using pip